sangres.com

 Beaver Dam State Park offers campgrounds, a group use area and a picnic/day use area.
 There are also several excellent hiking trails, some with interpretive signs along the way.

 There are 3 developed campgrounds, offering a total of 33 campsites, each with a fire pit, picnic table and camping pad.
 The largest sites can accommodate trailers up to 20' in length.
 Water hydrants (water flows only from May to October) and vault toilets are scattered through the camping areas.
-Due to the remoteness of the area, forget hookups and phones.
-Firewood is available for a small donation, camping is allowed only in designated areas and: Pack it in, Pack it out (there is no trash collection at Beaver Dam).
+Due to the remoteness of the area, forget other hookups and phones.
+Firewood is available for a small donation, camping is allowed only in designated areas and: Pack it in, Pack it out (there is no trash collection at Beaver Dam State Park).

-Photos courtesy of Nevada State Parks
+Photo of Beaver Dam State Park courtesy of Nevada State Parks